Fast-Fish and Loose-Fish: The chapter

 In these cases of Fast-Fish, Ishmael asks, "is Possession not the whole of the law?"
 He then finds that the doctrine of Loose-Fish is universally applicable, as when great powers acquire new territory.
-He finally asks what are the Rights of Man and the Liberties of the world but Loose-Fish -- "And what are you, reader, but a Loose-Fish and a Fast-Fish, too?"
+He finally asks: "What are the Rights of Man and the Liberties of the world but Loose-Fish? … And what are you, reader, but a Loose-Fish and a Fast-Fish, too?"

 Thematic use in Moby-Dick

 Critics point to meanings beneath the surface.
 Ishmael's description initially seems to praise the legal concept as solving whaling disputes peacefully, but the critic John Bryant points to the chapter as an example of Melville's ironic style.
 Melville does not generally have his characters "spout politics," says Bryant, but encourages readers to find the meaning (or meanings) for themselves.
 In "Fast-fish-Loose-Fish", Bryant continues, the "message of revolt" is not openly announced but "subsumed within the lyric strains of Ishmael's meditation."
-Ishmael gradually converts his initial off-handed meditation on the legal concept of possession into "a more sanguine, indeed calamitous, tirade" on topics such as British rule in India and the U.S. annexation of Mexican territory, and ends with the question of whether the rights of man and the book's readers themselves are fast fish or loose.
+Ishmael gradually converts his initial off-handed meditation on the legal concept of possession into "a more sanguine, indeed calamitous, tirade" on various historical conquests, and ends with the question of whether the rights of man and the book's readers themselves are fast fish or loose.

 The French critic Agnès Derail points out that the cases Ishmael refers to all give the property to whoever had control of it.
 Ishmael condemns the principle “possession is the whole of the law”: to legitimize the right of the strongest is to legitimize all systems of exploitation.
 She also points out that Melville himself treated much published literary and whaling material as "loose fish" to be freely appropriated, including literary works.